MapsPeople/docs/collections/_cms/index.md

 **Zoom Level:** This can be edited by moving the dot on the line.
 The icon will appear in the chosen zoom level

-**Visible:** By clicking the eye, this will remove the icon from appearing in the solution
+**Visible:** By clicking the eye, this will remove the icon from appearing in the Solution

 ## Users

 Allows Admins, to control who has access and what roles they have, or create new users.

-A list appears with all users for the solution.
+A list appears with all users for the Solution.
 You can also search for an email via the search box in the upper right.

 **Editing a user:** Click on the pencil to the left of the email.
-The user can be deleted, changed role or added to a solution.
+The user can be deleted, changed role or added to a Solution.
 Click Save.

 **New user:** Click on new user bottom at top.
-Enter email, choose Editor or Administrator, and assign the appropriate solution.
+Enter email, choose Editor or Administrator, and assign the appropriate Solution.
 Click Create.

 ## Logs

-The Audit Log functionality is a configurable feature in MapsIndoors and if not enabled on your solution it can be on request.
+The Audit Log functionality is a configurable feature in MapsIndoors and if not enabled on your Solution it can be on request.

 The Audit Log feature can be used to access the Audit log on MapsIndoor data objects, i.e. you can find or inspect the change history.